mutasim77/knowledge-sharing/The Go Programming Language/README.md

 </p>
 <br/>

-# Welcome to the Go Programming Language repository! 🚀
+# Go Programming Language 🐹

 This repository is dedicated to everything Go - an open-source programming language designed for simplicity, efficiency, and ease of use.
-Whether you're a seasoned Go developer or just getting started, this repository aims to be a helpful resource.
+Whether you're a seasoned Go developer or just getting started, this repository aims to be a helpful resource. 🚀

 # Table of Contents 📜
 Explore various topics related to Go programming: